MicrosoftDocs/patterns-practices/patterns-practices/reference/iregionnavigationjournal-interface-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IRegionNavigationJournalPublic Interface IRegionNavigationJournal
+public interface IRegionNavigationJournalPublic Interface IRegionNavigationJournal

 See Also
 --------